 Implementation details

 The ChaincodeStubInterface is implemented by the ChaincodeStub struct defined in github.com/hyperledger/fabric/core/chaincode/shim/chaincode.go.
-When the peer needs to communicate with the chaincode, it instantiates a ChaincodeStub and its init function is invoked.
+When the peer needs to communicate with the chaincode, it instantiates a ChaincodeStub and the chaincode’s init function is invoked.
 The ChaincodeStub needs to be enhanced with the following field:

 localConf map[string][]byte